Key takeaways

 Second-generation allergy medicines

-If you have chronic seasonal allergies, it is unlikely your healthcare provider will recommend a first-generation antihistamine, says Dr. Mantione, because these are normally used for acute reactions.
-Instead, she explains, you’ll likely be steered toward one of the second-generation allergy medications.
-Claritin (loratadine), Allegra (fexofenadine), Xyzal (levocetirizine), or Zyrtec (cetirizine), and alcohol are generally considered a slightly safer combination.
-These medications do not typically cause drowsiness or other side effects that are intensified by alcohol consumption.
+If you have chronic seasonal allergies, it is unlikely your healthcare provider will recommend a first-generation antihistamine, says Dr. Mantione, because these are normally used for acute reactions and may cause drowsiness every time they are taken.
+Instead, she explains, you’ll likely be steered toward one of these second-generation allergy medications:

 “Most of these have a reduced, if not completely absent, side effect of sleepiness,” Dr. Corry says.
-This is not to say, however, that it is okay to go on a bender while taking Claritin, Zyrtec, Xyzal, or Allegra—Dr. Corry recommends avoiding alcohol use altogether while taking any medication.
+This is not to say, however, that it is okay to go on a bender while taking Claritin, Zyrtec, Xyzal, or Allegra.
+Dr. Corry recommends avoiding alcohol use altogether while taking any medication.

 But is doing so going to lead to a critical medical emergency?
 Probably not, explains Dr. Mantione.
 “It is one of those situations where, as a pharmacist, I say it is best to avoid because we don’t know how it is going to affect you, but it is not (considered) a life-threatening combination,” she says.